networknext/next/docs/operator_guide_to_bare_metal_relays.md

 next relays datapacket
 ```

-You should also be able to see the relay in the portal.
+You should also be able to see the relay in the portal and it should start carrying traffic after 5 minutes.

 [Back to main documentation](../README.md)